 1 Subscriber may add only the new spouse, state-registered domestic partner, or children of the spouse or partner.
 Existing dependents may not be added.

-2 Subscriber may only remove a dependent from SEBB coverage if the dependent enrolls in the new spouse's or state-registered domestic partner's plan.
+2 Subscriber may only remove a dependent from SEBB health plan coverage if the dependent enrolls in the new spouse's or state-registered domestic partner's plan.

 Your SEBB benefits end the last day of the school year (August 31).
 Your benefits will end earlier if:

 - Your employer terminates your employment.
-Eligibility and coverage end the last day of the month in which the termination notice is effective.
+Eligibility and benefits end the last day of the month in which the termination notice is effective.

 - You resign.
 Eligibility and coverage ends the last day of the month in which your resignation is effective.

 - Your work pattern or schedule is reduced and your employer no longer anticipates you will work 630 compensated hours during the school year.
-Coverage ends the last day of the month in which the change is effective.
+Benefits end the last day of the month in which the change is effective.

 There are three possible continuation coverage options you and your eligible dependents may qualify for: